flandrade/cdma-simulation/README.md

 ## Output

 ### Receptor
-You can select to play one user voice or all users
+You can either select to play one user voice or all users voices

 ## Graphs